 Look into a microscope, and you can find these dysfunctional proteins at the scene of the crime, in the tissues of affected organs in age-related chronic diseases.
 If you don’t have a microscope handy, look at the image above, and as an example, you can see how a decline in autophagy up due to clogged lysosomes lets macromolecular damage build-up in Parkinson’s Disease.
 Aggregated proteins both accompany and worsen many diseases, such as Alzheimer’s, Parkinson’s disease, insulin-dependent diabetes, and dilated cardiomyopathy.

-Macromolecular Damage Causes Stem Cell Dysfunction
+Macromolecular Damage Weakens Stem Cells

 Our cells become damaged all the time, and fortunately, our bodies are equipped with stem cells to repair the damage.
 To do the job, our tissues are full of progenitor cells – the early descendants of stem cells.
 Progenitor cells have a limited capacity for self-renewal and play a vital role in replacing and repairing damaged tissue.
 Like the shmoos of the cellular world, progenitors can differentiate into specialized cells to make new tissue.